OpenElements/open-elements-website/content/posts/2023-02-07-logging-in-java-and-other-languages.md

 manager.endTransaction();
 {{< / highlight >}}

 However, one should not completely omit logging, and perhaps this is exactly a place where one would like to see a lot of information in the logs.
 In this case, logging calls must be cleverly integrated into the structure and API of the application.
-All the information we saw in the first example could also be logged directly within the beginTransaction, query, and endTransaction methods.
+All the information we saw in the first example could also be logged directly within the `beginTransaction`, `query`, and `endTransaction` methods.
 This way, the business logic is cleaned of logging calls, and we still get all the information.

 If it is not possible to place logging directly in the API for various reasons, complexity related to logging can also be relatively easily "hidden" in reusable lambdas or methods.
 The following example shows a generic function that executes a query within a transaction and continues to provide all necessary information as log messages: